stephenpearson/kitchen-oci/README.md

 a date, then sort by time created and return the ocid for the newest one.
 This allows you to always get the latest version of a given image without having to continually update your kitchen.yml files.

 Only specify one of `image_id` or `image_name`.
 If both are provided, the value specified by `image_id` will always win.

+If specifying `boot_volume_id`, this will take precedence over both `image_id` and `image_name`.
+It should be noted that the use case for using `boot_volume_id` is somewhat limited in that you are restricted by availability domain in so much as the instance you create must be in the same AD as the boot volume.
+If this option is chosen, the driver will clone the specified boot volume and attach the clone to the instance created thus preserving the original boot volume as a sort of golden image.
+Another way to accomplish this would be to create a [custom image](https://docs.oracle.com/en-us/iaas/Content/Compute/Tasks/managingcustomimages.htm#To) and provide that ocid as the `image_id`.
+Both require you to do some work up front.
+The trade-off between the two options is that using a boot volume spins up the instance in about half the time, while a custom image is not limited by AD.

 These settings are optional: